 - Come back to the hard questions at the end and use your time to think them over.

 - Aim to leave time to check all your answers before the end.

 - Google the question if really unsure, but be careful as this takes time and there are lots of unreliable sources out there.

-- Remember the Scrum Master is a coach and servant leader.
-He/she does not tell the team what to do or how to do it, except in matters relating to the Scrum framework.
+- Remember the Scrum Master is a coach and facilitator.
+They do not tell the team what to do or how to do it, except in matters relating to the Scrum framework.

 I hope this information will help you to pass.
 Let me know how you get on via the comments below and good luck!

 Scrum.org Launches Professional Scrum Product Backlog Management Skills Training Course28th September 2023

 Scrum.org Professional Scrum Product Backlog Management Skills (PSPBM Skills) Study Notes27th September 2023

 How To Pass The Professional Scrum Product Backlog Management Skills (PSPBM Skills) Assessment From Scrum.org27th September 2023